alexabate/alexabate.github.io/_posts/2016-10-03-market-insight.md

 # In summary

 My project provides an overview of the customer demographics in an area.
 It enables the identification of the excess or decrement of any restaurant category in a neighborhood compared to the more global area.
 It also provides a list of areas containing neighborhoods with the most similar conditions.
-All this is in order to provide information for making data driven insights.
+All this is in order to provide information for making data driven market insights!

+# Final thoughts

+If I had more time to extend this project I would be keen to use more data that contained a time aspect in order to monitor trends.
+For example, scraping new restaurant comments over time would enable a display of the evolution of keyword trends.
+In addition, the Foursquare comments often contain the name of the user who left the comment.
+From the name a gender and probability of year of birth (i.e. age) could be estimated.
+After amassing a large enough sample of comments, the keyword trends could also be studied across demographics.
+Monitoring trends in this way would allow a more definitive estimation of untapped markets: for example identifying trends in up and coming areas and be first to capitalise on them in more mainstream markets.